 Buying a home is a major life decision.
-Long before you are at the point of viewing various homes for sale, there are things you should consider.
-One of the threshold issues is which of these two options suits your unique situation better: buying a fixer-upper home vs. buying a brand new home - the pros and cons.
-Only after looking at the pros and cons can you decide which option is right for you.
+Long before you are at the point of viewing various homes for sale, there are things you should consider; should you buy a fixer-upper or a move-in ready home? .
+We recommend evaluating the pros and cons so you can decide which option is right for you.
 Well, this post lays the options out to see if we can help you answer that question.

 The pros in favor of buying a fixer-upper.